bitinn/character-map/README.md

 [![npm version][npm-image]][npm-url]

-A simple command line tool for dumping a UTF-8 string of characters supported by your font.
+A simple command line tool for dumping a UTF-8 string of characters supported by a font file.

 # Motivation

 Unicode fonts are usually too large to be embedded as webfont: subsetting is necessary to get them into a reasonable size, especially for CJK fonts.

-But which ones do you subset to ensure your font choice look consistent?
-There are 2 approaches:
+But which ones do you subset to ensure your design look consistent?
+There are 2 major approaches:

-- Dynamic subsetting, using javascript and server-side api to generate a dynamic subset of your font, covering all characters on your webpage.
+- **Dynamic subsetting**: using javascript and server-side api to generate a dynamic subset of your font, covering all characters on your webpage.
-- Static subsetting, prepare a list common characters, subset them manually, and use such font only for certain elements on webpage.
+- **Static subsetting**: prepare a list common characters, subset them manually, and use such font only for certain elements on webpage.

 I prefer the latter approach, because it's a lot easier to optimize and has less of an impact to performance.

 And Apple agrees, their sites for [China Mainland](http://www.apple.com/cn/environment/), [Hong Kong](http://www.apple.com/hk/environment/) and [Japan](http://www.apple.com/jp/environment/) all use this approach.

-But I wonder what characters they pick for their subsets?
+But I wonder what characters they pick for their CJK subsets?

 `character-map` to the rescue!